facebookarchive/AsyncDisplayKit/docs/_docs/corner-rounding.md

 </ul>

 <div class = "note">
 <b>Check back soon!
-Clip corner methods may be released in AsyncDisplayKit 2.0 release</b>.
+Clip corner methods may be released in Texture 2.0 release</b>.
 </div>

 ## Is it ever okay to use CALayer's .cornerRadius property?